ardell/Monitor-Training-Guide/README.markdown

 - Many guitarists prefer only the SM 57 mic, not the 609 (Sennheiser).
   - Simply split out the stereo channel and mute the 609

+<h2>Credits</h2>

+Thanks to Brandon Pendley (http://www.brandonpendley.com) for contributing to this document.